 As you approach school administrators, potential sponsors, student-athletes and parents, you will find that people have wildly differing views on what interscholastic mountain biking looks like – as well as many who may not have any reference point at all.

 Having a defined vision will allow these people to see what you are working towards, while also giving you focus as you move forward.

-There is no single model for what NICA high school mountain bike teams look like.
+There is no single model for what NICA interscholastic mountain bike teams look like.
 Teams range in size and complexity.
 Some may only have one coach and a few riders while others have up to 73 riders and over a dozen coaches.
 In addition to ranging in size, teams also have many difference structures to their organization.
 We recommend attending a NICA race, or better yet, a practice of a local NICA team to get a better picture of what NICA teams look like and what you want yours to be.